The celebrity chef, Nigella Lawson, had been reported to have lost up to three stone recently.

 b.
 Make a rule that you don’t eat in front of the TV

-I think Nigella deserves credit for her attitude to weight and weight loss.
-She has resolutely resisted the urge to get caught up in unnatural or drastic weight loss attempts.
-And through a rather unusual set of circumstances she has demonstrated how one can lose weight without resorting to fad diets.
+This story shows that through a rather unusual set of circumstances Nigella Lawson has demonstrated how one can lose weight without resorting to fad diets.